zchen12wpi/curate_nd/architecture/Goals.md

 	- with no ND affiliation so they can participate in CurateND without a netID
 	- leaving Notre Dame so that they may continue to participate in CurateND without a netID
 - Allow individuals to log in using other credentials than their netID:
-	- A Notre Dame user could associate their CurateND account with ORCID (or GMail)
+	- A Notre Dame user could associate their CurateND account with ORCID (or Gmail)
 	- A sponsored user could associate with other identifiers (i.e. Gmail, ORCID, etc.)
 - Allow individuals outside of the Notre Dame community:
 	- to view works and files